The64thGamer/cheeseepedia/content/wiki/North Dartmouth, MA (412-418 State Rd).md

 +++
 **North Dartmouth, MA (412-418 State Rd)** is a Chuck E. Cheese's store that opened in December 1994.

 ## History ##
-North Dartmouth opened in Dartmouth Towne Center on December 5th, 1994, with the [[1-Stage]].
+North Dartmouth opened in Dartmouth Towne Center on December 5th, 1994, with the [1-Stage]({{< ref "wiki/1-Stage.md" >}}).
 In the early 2000s, the original Helen dress, Jasper shirt, and Pasqually apron were replaced.
 In 2005, the curtains were disabled.

 In 2009, North Dartmouth got the 2005 Remodel.
 In 2010, they switched to the Avenger outfit.